mistyk/inavradar-ESP32/README.md

 - INAV OSD part repo is found [here](https://github.com/OlivierC-FR/inav/tree/oc_hud).
 It's a fork from the INAV repo and instructions how to build can be found [here](https://github.com/iNavFlight/inav/blob/master/docs/development/Building%20in%20Docker.md).

-INAV-Radar is a experimental firmware based on INAV and is currently no part of the INAV flight control software.
+INAV-Radar is a experimental firmware based on INAV and soon will become a part of the INAV flight control software.
 INAV repo can be found [here](https://github.com/iNavFlight/inav).

 ## ESP32 firmware flashing